A CERTIFIED USDA ORGANIC FARM - Growing great food for all people.

 We support the efforts of the forward-looking folks in governmental agencies tasked with the protection of our food supply.
 If they are to be successful, consumers of fresh produce must exercise their right to know where and how the food they buy is grown, handled, and sold.

 This photo below shows okra in the foreground being cut for sale at an afternoon market and our hoop house in the far background.
 Tomatoes grew nicely in the hoop house until late December and were then replaced with cool season crops.
-We saved okra seeds from the 2012 crop and used them to plant our 2013 crop.
 We have been saving our okra seed for a number of years and each year the okra crop is superior to the previous year's crop.

 Where did we get the name "Sneaky Crow Farm?"
 Well, one day while my wife and I were gathering some vegetables from the gardens she noticed a "murder" of crows attacking our nearly ripe watermelons.
 Yes, a group of crows is called a "murder of crows."
 She was so upset she started clapping her hands and shouted at the top of her lungs, "Those sneaky crows!"
 Thus the name, surely not easily forgotten.
 We don't harm the crows, because they help keep the environment in balance by eating lots of insects on our farms.